ZhiyuanChen/CHANfiG/docs/index.md

 CHANfiG has great backward compatibility with previous configs.

-No matter your old config is json or yaml, you could directly read from them.
+No matter if your old config is json or yaml, you could directly read from them.

 And if you are using yacs, just replace `CfgNode` with `Config` and enjoy all the additional benefits that CHANfiG provides.